Theater: Contemporary Performance MFA

 - Alternative techniques of generating text through ensemble playwriting and self-scripting

-- Body-centered somatic techniques, including BMC and experiential anatomy
+- Somatic movement techniques, including BMCTM and experiential anatomy

-Our program is a laboratory, ensemble-based training in which you will work in close collaboration with your cohort of 12.
+Our program is a laboratory, ensemble-based training in which you will work in close collaboration with your cohort.
 Learning is student-driven, with special attention given to each individual’s talents and interests.
 While you may choose to focus on a particular discipline, the training is interdisciplinary by nature, encouraging cross-pollination and the exploration of hybrid forms.

 We are interested in encouraging artists to take their place as entrepreneurs, leaders in contemporary performance, and educators.
 Our students are committed to developing and presenting socially, politically, and culturally relevant works in a national and global context.